 I found this irksome, and where, up until now, I had been willing to accept their ethically questionable and mean spirited agenda in defense of that good, old time religion, now they were beginning to get under my skin.

-And then I got really pissed as I took in their global warming film, prefaced with this apparently benign invitation: “Got Questions?
+And then I got really angry as I sat watching their global warming film, prefaced with this apparently benign invitation: “Got Questions?
 Get Answers.”

 Killing the Messenger

 This earnest film features “experts” from Christian universities who want you to believe that all environmentalists are dangerous anti-Christians because they seek to reduce carbon dioxide by limiting the burning of coal and oil, which, they point out, will hurt the economies of developing countries and thrust them back into poverty.
 In other words, environmentalists want to hurt poor people.

 What’s more, since environmentalists question mankind’s stewardship of the planet, they implicitly reject God’s command to develop the natural world.
 In other words environmentalists are godless heathens.